hao-ai-lab/FastVideo/docs/data_preprocess.md

 ### Create Custom Dataset

-If you wish to create your own dataset for finetuning or distillation, please pay attention to the following format:
+If you wish to create your own dataset for finetuning or distillation, please structure you video dataset in the following format:

 Use a txt file to contain the source folder for media and the JSON file for meta information: